fffonion/lua-resty-openssl/README.md

 err = x509:set_basic_constraints_critical(true)
 ```

-If type is a table, setter requires a table with case-insensitive keys to set;
+If type is a table, setter requires a table with case-insentive keys to set;
 getter returns the value of the given case-insensitive key or a table of all keys if no key provided.

 ```lua